 21. Make a paper chain or dolls, or paper snowflakes!

 22. Draw portraits or silhouettes of each other.

 23. Make shadow or sock puppets and put on a show!

 24. Bake cookies and make ice cream sandwiches.

 25. Jump on the bed!

-For more fun, download the complete list.
+For more fun, download the complete list of fun summer family activities.
 You can get it in our FREE Subscriber Resource Library, just sign up below!

 By signing up, you’ll also be getting access to our growing Subscriber Resource Library and will receive updates when we post new content.

-What are some of your family’s favorite things to do during the summer?
+What are some of your family’s favorite activities to do during the summer?
 What’s on your summer bucket list?